eagle-io/docs/source/topics/processing_and_logic/index.rst

 Global Functions
 ~~~~~~~~~~~~~~~~

-Global functions return references to nodes or parameter values which are identified using a (absolute or relative) path argument.
+Global functions return either Node references or Parameter values, and are identified using a (absolute or relative) path argument.

 .. table::
     :class: table-fluid